SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ##### Altaic

-Altaic is either a sprachbund or a language family.
+»⟮Altaic⟯« is either ⟮＿a sprachbund＿⟯ or ⟮＿a language family＿⟯.
-Altaic comes in two versions, micro-altaic and macro-altaic.
+»⟮Altaic⟯« comes in two versions, ⟮＿micro-altaic＿⟯ and ⟮c_;＿macro-altaic＿⟯.
-Micro-altaic = {turkic, mongolic, tongusic}
+»⟮Micro-altaic⟯« = {⟮turkic⟯, ⟮mongolic⟯, ⟮tongusic⟯}
-Macro-altaic = micro-altic + {japonic, koreanic}
+»⟮Macro-altaic⟯« = ⟮micro-altic⟯ + {⟮japonic, koreanic⟯}
-The mainstream hypothesis about altaic is that only micro-altaic exists, and only as a sprachbund.
+The ⟮mainstream hypothesis⟯ about ⟮＿altaic＿⟯ is that ⟮only ＿micro-altaic＿⟯ exists, and only as ⟮＿a sprachbund＿⟯.
-Micro-altaic

 ## language change

 Language change is mainly studied in historical linguistics.
-Language change is the change in the linguistic items of a languoid over time.
+»⟮Language change⟯« is the ⟮change⟯ in ⟮＿the linguistic items＿⟯ of ⟮＿a languoid＿⟯ ⟮c_-2;over time⟯.

 ### what changes?

 #### sound change

-Sound change is language change where the thing that is changing is sounds.
+»⟮Sound change⟯« is ⟮＿language change＿⟯ where ⟮c_;the thing that is changing⟯ is ⟮sounds⟯.
 Sound change may be phonetic or phonemic.

 #### semantic change

-Semantic change is the change of sememe of a particular lexical unit.
+»⟮Semantic change⟯« is ⟮＿language change＿⟯ of ⟮＿sememe(s)＿⟯ of ⟮a particular ＿lexical unit＿⟯.
-Semantic change is the diachronic chanage of meanings of a given lexical item over time.
-Semantic change = semantic shift = semantic drift
+⟮Semantic change⟯ = ⟮semantic shift⟯ = ⟮semantic drift⟯

 Common types of semantic changes are narrowing/widening, amelioration/pejoration Common types of ⟮Semantic⟯ ⟮change⟯/⟮shift⟯/⟮drift⟯ are ⟮semantic narrowing⟯ (also called ⟮specialization⟯), ⟮semantic widening⟯ (also called ⟮generalization⟯), ⟮amelioration/elevation⟯, ⟮pejoration⟯

 ##### widening/narrowing

-Semantic widening/narrowing is commonly abbreviated as widening/narrowing Widening/narrowing is also known as generalization/specialization.
+⟮Semantic widening/narrowing⟯ is commonly abbreviated as ⟮widening/narrowing⟯ ⟮Widening/narrowing⟯ is also known as ⟮generalization/specialization⟯.
-Widening/narrowing is the form of semantic change where a lexical unit takes on the sememe of one of its hyper/hyponym. e.g. assassin: specific order of killers -> any killer; starve: die -> die by lack of food; wife: any woman -> woman to whom one is married
+»⟮Widening/narrowing⟯« is the form of ⟮＿semantic change＿⟯ where ⟮＿a lexical unit＿⟯ takes on ⟮＿the sememe＿⟯ of ⟮one of its ⟮＿hyper/hyponyms＿⟯⟯. e.g. assassin: specific order of killers -> any killer; starve: die -> die by lack of food; wife: any woman -> woman to whom one is married

 ##### amelioration/pejoration

-amelioration/pejoration is also known as elevation/degenration
+⟮amelioration/pejoration⟯ is also known as ⟮elevation/degeneration⟯
-Amelioration/pejoration is the form of semantic change where the sememe of a lexical unit becomes more positive/negative. e.g. pretty: sly -> beautiful; knight: servant -> feudal warrior; villain: serf -> evildoer; knave: servant -> rogue
+»⟮Amelioration/pejoration⟯« is the form of ⟮＿semantic change＿⟯ where the sememe of a lexical unit becomes more positive/negative. e.g. pretty: sly -> beautiful; knight: servant -> feudal warrior; villain: serf -> evildoer; knave: servant -> rogue

 ### why do things change

 #### language contact

-Language contact is language change due to the influence of languoids.
+»⟮Language contact⟯« is ⟮＿language change＿⟯ due to ⟮the influence of other languoid(s)⟯.
-Contact linguistics is the field that studies language contact
+»⟮Contact linguistics⟯« is the field that studies ⟮＿language contact＿⟯

 ##### borrowing

-Borrowing is a form of language change caused by language contact.
-Borrowing is a languoid gaining a recipium via a donum.
+»⟮Borrowing⟯« is a ⟮form of⟯ ⟮＿language change＿⟯ ⟮c-;caused by⟯ ⟮＿language contact＿⟯.
+»⟮Borrowing⟯« is ⟮＿a languoid＿⟯ ⟮gaining⟯ ⟮＿a recipium＿⟯ ⟮c-;via⟯ ⟮＿a donum＿⟯.
-Donum and recipium (my terms) are both linguemes.
+⟮＿Donum and recipium＿⟯ (my terms) are both ⟮＿linguemes＿⟯.
-The donor language is the languoid whence the donum.
-The recipient language is the languoid wither the recipium.
-A borrowing is a lingueme aquired due to borrowing.
+»⟮The donor language⟯« is ⟮＿the languoid＿⟯ ⟮whence⟯ ⟮＿the donum＿⟯.
+»⟮The recipient language⟯« is ⟮＿the languoid＿⟯ ⟮wither⟯ ⟮＿the recipium＿⟯.
+»⟮A borrowing⟯« is ⟮＿a lingueme＿⟯ ⟮aquired via ＿borrowing＿⟯.
-A native word is a lexical unit that is not a borrowing.
+»⟮A native word⟯« is ⟮＿a lexical unit＿⟯ that is ⟮not ＿a borrowing＿⟯.
-Borrowing is split by what the donum and the recipium are.
+⟮＿Borrowing＿⟯ is ⟮categorized by⟯ ⟮what kind of ＿linguistic items＿⟯ ⟮＿the donum＿ and ＿the recipium＿ are⟯.
 Sometimes various borrowing-related terminology is used differently.